GASTRO library II: Exploring Chemical Bimodalities in Disk Galaxies with GSE-like Mergers and Massive Star-forming Clumps: Conclusion

 In this contribution, we have studied the formation of the chemical bimodality in the [$\alpha$/Fe]-[Fe/H] plane of several MW-like hosts in the presence of a GSE-like merger.
 We have explored different orbital setups of the merging satellite and the mode of star formation that regulates the formation or absence of massive star-forming clumps in the disk during the first few Gyr of evolution.
 Our main conclusions are the following:

 \begin{itemize} \item A chemical bimodality in the disk, $4 < R/{\rm kpc}<12$, naturally occurs when there is a significant decrease in the SFR for a brief period of time, typically $\lesssim 300$ Myr (Section \ref{sec:sfr}, Figure \ref{fig:sfr}).
 In our experiments, this is caused by: \begin{itemize} \item A retrograde merger, as it significantly decreases the SFR of the $\alpha$-rich population, allowing type Ia SNe to enrich the interstellar medium enough for the low$-\alpha$ sequence to emerge; \item Or, massive star-forming clumps, which have a high star formation rate in the first $\approx 3$ Gyr of evolution, creating a significant fraction of $\alpha-$rich stars.
-Once the clumps cease to form, there is an abrupt decline in the SFR, allowing the formation of the bimodality. \end{itemize} \item In the disks with the chemical bimodality, the SFR of the $\alpha-$rich population is higher in the first Gyr of evolution compared to the SFR of the $\alpha-$poor population at later times, in agreement with \citet{clarke+2019} based on an isolated clumpy model; \item A prograde merger does not seem to significantly decrease the SFR in the disk and is not able to produce the chemical bimodality in the clumpy and non-clumpy disks (bottom panels of Figure \ref{sec:chembi}).
-This confirms, using full hydrodynamic models with star formation, predictions from chemical analytical models \citep{johnson+2025}; \item A GSE-like merger can delay the transition from an $\alpha-$rich to an $\alpha-$poor dominated disk (Figure \ref{fig:fraction}); \item In our models, the chemical bimodality in the disk is created from a combination of stars born in the outer, $R_{form}>4$ kpc, and inner, $R_{form}<4$ kpc, regions (Section \ref{sec:migration}).
-Contrary to expectations from pure analytical models, stars originated from the inner parts fail to produce the disk's chemical bimodality, but can enhance it; \item Only in the clumpy scenario does a significant fraction, $\approx 10-20\%$ of old, age $>10$ Gyr, $\alpha-$poor stars form in the disk (Section \ref{sec:old}, Figure \ref{fig:fraction}); \item In the clumpy models, the $\alpha$-poor/thin disk emerges concomitant with the GSE merger, therefore it is not the GSE that induces its formation. \end{itemize}
+Once the clumps cease to form, there is an abrupt decline in the SFR, allowing the formation of the bimodality. \end{itemize} \item In the disks with the chemical bimodality, the SFR of the $\alpha-$rich population is higher in the first Gyr of evolution compared to the SFR of the $\alpha-$poor population at later times, in agreement with \citet{clarke+2019} based on an isolated clumpy model; \item A prograde merger does not seem to significantly decrease the SFR in the disk.
+This creates a [O/Fe] distribution with a prominent $\alpha-$poor peak and an extended [O/Fe]-rich tail which can be enhanced by an early clumpy phase (bottom panels of Figure \ref{sec:chembi}).
+This result, using full hydrodynamic models with star formation, agrees to some extent with predictions from chemical analytical models \citep{johnson+2025}; \item A GSE-like merger can delay the transition from an $\alpha-$rich to an $\alpha-$poor dominated disk (Figure \ref{fig:fraction}); \item In our models, the chemical bimodality in the disk is created from a combination of stars born in the outer, $R_{form}>4$ kpc, and inner, $R_{form}<4$ kpc, regions (Section \ref{sec:migration}).
+Contrary to expectations from pure analytical models, stars originating from the inner parts fail to produce the disk's chemical bimodality, but can enhance it \citep[see also][]{barry+2026}; \item Only in the clumpy scenario does a significant fraction, $\approx 10-20\%$ of old, age $>10$ Gyr, $\alpha-$poor stars form in the disk (Section \ref{sec:old}, Figure \ref{fig:fraction}); \item In the clumpy models, the $\alpha$-poor/thin disk emerges concomitant with the GSE merger, therefore it is not the GSE that induces its formation. \end{itemize}